Spandan-Madan/DeepLearningProject/README.md

 In the fall of 2016, I was a Teaching Fellow (Harvard's version of TA) for the graduate class on "Advanced Topics in Data Science (CS209/109)" at Harvard University.
 I was in-charge of designing the class project given to the students, and this tutorial has been built on top of the project I designed for the class.

+# UPDATE 24th October 2018
+The tutorial has now been re-written in PyTorch thanks to Anshul Basia (https://github.com/AnshulBasia)

+You can access the HTML here: https://spandan-madan.github.io/DeepLearningProject/docs/Deep_Learning_Project-Pytorch.html and the IPython Notebook with the code in PyTorch here:

 # Citing if you use the work here
 If you would like to use this work, please cite the work using the doi - [![DOI](https://zenodo.org/badge/doi/10.5281/zenodo.830003.svg)](http://dx.doi.org/10.5281/zenodo.830003)